 SCOTUS hears arguments in five sessions starting today.
 Here is a quick summary of each.

 – The first hour of argument consolidates three similar cases.
 Advocate Health Care Network v.
 Stapleton will determine the status of church-affiliated pension plans.
 The specific issue in this case involves church exemptions in the Employment Retirement Income Security Act (ERISA).
 This case is relatively cut and dry, at least as far as SCOTUS cases go.
 The ERISA extends an exemption to its pension rules for employees that work for a church.
-The Supreme Court will look at whether this exemption also applies to employees church-affiliated organizations.
+The Supreme Court will look at whether this exemption also applies to employees of church-affiliated organizations.

 The Justices’ decision will have far-reaching consequences, considering the participants in these three related cases.
 They are all hospitals affiliated with churches, and as such have many employees who accrue benefits throughout their careers.
 Many of these employees claim that these hospitals are not exempt from ERISA’s rules.
 The hospitals hold the opposite view: they are exempt, and the text of ERISA makes their exemption clear.
 The Supreme Court has the final word on whether the exemption fully applies to church-affiliated organizations.